Investors show more optimism for financial services in Europe

 Published July, 2017 |Growth and competitiveness Print

 Investors in financial services (FS investors) say they are bullish on the prospects of the sector’s European market, despite a variety of political, regulatory and economic uncertainties.
-In a recent EY survey, global FS investors ranked financial services as the second-most important driver of growth in the region, after information technology.
-For now, however, a gap remains between the optimism they express and their level of actual investment.
+In a recent EY survey, as part of our Attractiveness program, global FS investors ranked financial services as the second-most important driver of growth in the region.
+Only information technology ranked higher.

 In our first European Attractiveness Survey specifically focused on the financial services sector¹, we learned that: